FatemaZahra/python_tdd/README.md

 - Write the minimum amount of code that will make that test pass (green)
 - Refactor code if necessary
 - Repeat.

+### Benefits
+Research studies demonstrate that TDD is a technique that has the most impact in the quality of the code developers write.